microsoft/WindowsAppSDK/specs/spec_template.md

   * Add a "_Spec note: ..._" to add a note that's useful in this spec but shouldn't go to DMC.
   * Show _examples_, not _samples_; an example is a snippet, a sample is a full working app.

-  It's not necessary to have a section for every class member:
-  * If its purpose and usage is obvious from it's name/type, it's not necessary to include it.
-  * If its purpose and usage is obvious other than a brief description, put it in a table in the "Other [class] Members" section.
 -->

 ## MyExample class